 As in the analysis presented in the final subsection of the previous section, we use LEO data for three cohorts of state-educated children, born in the years 1986-88.
 We identify eight ethnic groups based on data on ethnicity for all state pupils in the school census.
 The eight groups include: White British, Indian, Pakistani, Bangladeshi, Chinese and other Asian, Black Caribbean, Black African, and 'Other ethnicity'.
-The latter group is a relatively small share of pupils and includes any other ethnic groups that might commonly be grouped together in smaller samples, such as Black African and Black Caribbean, and Indian, Pakistani and Bangladeshi groups.
+The latter group is a relatively small share of pupils and includes any other ethnicity including mixed.
+Importantly, unlike some previous analysis, we can disaggregate between ethnic groups that might commonly be grouped together in smaller samples, such as Black African and Black Caribbean, and Indian, Pakistani and Bangladeshi groups.